gobuffalo/docs/content/documentation/database/models.md

 Aliases:
   model, m

 Flags:
+  -h, --help                    help for model
-  -s, --skip-migration   Skip creating a new fizz migration for this model.
+      --migration-type string   sets the type of migration files for model (sql or fizz) (default "fizz") --models-path string      the path the model will be created in (default "models") -s, --skip-migration   Skip creating a new fizz migration for this model.
+      --struct-tag string       sets the struct tags for model (xml/json/jsonapi) (default "json")

 Global Flags:
   -c, --config string   The configuration file you would like to use.